droosma/opentelemetry-embedding-exporter/README.md

   Starts a new debug session with the `dlv` debugger.
 This will start the exporter and wait for a debugger to attach.
 - run

-  Starts the exporter without a debugger attached.
+  Builds and starts the collector without a debugger attached.
 - build

-  Builds the exporter binary.
+  Builds the collector binary.

+- setenv

+  reads the `.env` file and sets the environment variables.

 ## Tips